 29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, domestic abuse, neglect, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
+Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
 We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-29 Appendix One - Four categories of abuse
+Appendix One - Four categories of abuse